emilbratt/shelf_value_retail/update_shelf_value/Readme.txt

 Written: 20.07.2020 Emil B. Børsting
 This script is meant to run on Raspberry Pi.
 Only tested in Pi 3B.

 Keep in mind that this script is used for our retail store that uses MSSQL server with our tables and columns and the script needs to be tweaked (rename some values and rewrite some lines) to work on your system.
+Remember to connect a USB barcode scanner to the pi and your all good!

 1. Download Raspberry Pi OS 32 bit and write to sd-card.